Roles & Permissions

 Default Roles

-Every project comes with three preset roles:
+Every project comes with three preset roles.
+Each preset role includes all project permissions unless noted otherwise.

 Custom Roles